 - 3.1 Portsmouth City Council ("PCC") originally adopted the provisions relating to Part II and Schedule 3 of the Local Government (Miscellaneous Provisions) Act 1982 (the "1982 Act") in December 1982.
-These provisions provided for the control of sex shops and sex cinemas together with the licensing requirements. - 3.2 On 22 March 2011 PCC decided to adopt Schedule 3 of the 1982 Act (as amended by section 27 of the Policing and Crime Act 2009 ("the 2009 Act")) so that it can regulate sexual entertainment venues ("SEVs") in the City. - 3.3 On 21 September 2011 the Licensing Committee further considered its preferred approach in the formulation of its sex establishment licence policy and determined that the then Head of Legal, Licensing & Registrars be authorised to draft a policy for consideration and approval by the Licensing Committee, prior to public consultation, which was formulated upon the basis of identification of pre-determined localities and the imposition of numerical controls (Licensing Committee Minute No. 10/11 refers). - 3.4 Consultation took place on this policy between 1st March 2012 and 12th April 2012 and the final policy was approved by the Licensing Committee on 12th October 2012.
-(Licensing Committee minute 12/12 refers).
-A copy of the current policy is attached as Appendix A to this report. - 3.5 A further meeting of the Licensing Committee was held on 23 October 2013 when the adoption of standard conditions was agreed.
-(Licensing Committee minute 09/13 refers).
-These conditions are set out from page 25 onwards of the current policy document.
+These provisions provided for the control of sex shops and sex cinemas along with the licensing requirements. - 3.2 On 22 March 2011, PCC resolved to adopt Schedule 3 of the 1982 Act (as amended by section 27 of the Policing and Crime Act 2009 (the "2009 Act")) so that it could regulate sexual entertainment venues ("SEVs") in the city.

+3.3 On 12 October 2012 the Licensing Committee determined its sex establishment licence policy and a copy is attached as Appendix A to this report.
+The policy also includes the standard conditions which were approved by the Committee in October 2013.